pta2002/valid.lua/README.md

 filter:explain({1,2,3,4})
 -- {result=nil. errors={"3: Failed: val<3", "4: Failed: val<3"}}

--- You can also specify a function to act as a validator instead of a stirng if -- you wish for more flexibility filter = valid(function (val)
+-- You can also specify a function to act as a validator instead of a string if -- you wish for more flexibility filter = valid(function (val)
     local errs = {}